AdaCore/gnatstudio/docs/users_guide/debugging.rst

 ^^^^^^

 Most of the items are displayed using several colors, each conveying a special meaning.
-The default the meaning of each colors is as follows (the colors can be changed through the preferences dialog):
+The default meaning of each colors is as follows (the colors can be changed through the preferences dialog):

 .. image:: colors.jpg